thebaldgeek/thebaldgeek.github.io/README.md

 ### Support or Contact

-I am happy to help those that try and help themselves.
+I am happy to help those that try and help themselves....
+In other words, if you don't read these pages and ask questions that are clearly answered here then my responses will be limited.

+If you have some ideas about improving the site, here is my starting point - "A problem well stated is a problem half-solved.
+Charles Kettering - Inventer".
+The better you can describe your suggestion, the better chance you have of seeing it show up on the site.
+That said, do know that the website as it is now is under 'feature freeze'.
+The code base that Node-RED used to build it on is end of life.
+I will consider bug fixes, but new features will be warmly welcomed for v2 of the site which I am actively building.
+No ETA on its launch, but there are a lot of very compelling reasons why I am locking development of the v1 site and working on v2.

 Check back often, this site is being updated randomly.

 I am pretty active on [Twitter](https://twitter.com/thebaldgeek).
 No really.
 Sorry, but X is still the best place for avgeeks to exchange information.
 I have seen no changes to its effectiveness at all over the past 5 years.
-The best way to keep updated with the goings on of ACARS is via X. Tip, my Tweets are public, so you don't need a Twitter account to read them.
+The best way to keep updated with the goings on of all things ACARS is via X. Tip, my Tweets are public, so you don't need a Twitter account to read them.
 Free Twitter reader can be found [here](https://nitter.net/thebaldgeek/with_replies)

 Not as active, but am also on <a rel="me" href="https://ioc.exchange/@thebaldgeek">Mastodon</a>
 Even less active, but also on https://staging.bsky.app/profile/thebaldgeek.bsky.social

-If you want more of a traditional forums, then we have that as well, join us over at  <a rel="me" href="https://community.airframes.io/">airframes community</a>
+If you want more of a traditional forums, then airframesio have that as well, join us over at the [airframes community](https://community.airframes.io/)
+The whole ACARS team is very active on the [airframes discord](https://discord.gg/g8P4QYDV)

-For ACARS data and feeding, please support [airframes.io](https://app.airframes.io/about) You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)
+For even more ACARS data (over 2 Billion ACARS messages stretching back a few years) and feeding, please support [airframes.io](https://app.airframes.io/about)
+You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-HGJWTNL65R"></script>
 <script>